breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Brandeis was as great as Boston was cold.

-I spent my time learning Computer Science, surrounded by intelligent people who had similar interests!
+I spent my time learning Computer Science, surrounded by intelligent people who had similar interests.
 It was like paradise.

 Except for Discrete Math, that is.
 Everyone's got that one class where they struggle.
-But even worse than the material was the imposter syndrome I felt.
+But even tougher than the material was the imposter syndrome I felt.
 It was my first semester and, heck, I was just an English major.
 If I was already struggling, maybe I didn't belong in a Computer Science program?

 In the end, I managed to scrape out a hard-won B+.
 And boy was I grateful.
 I won't say it fully alleviated my imposter syndrome, but it was a good start.